dschmura/InTurn/meet_the_team_exercise.md

+## Message to staff

+On May 4th, we will be welcoming two interns who will be working with the Rails Team this summer.
+Their first day with our team will be Wednesday, May 4th, which happens to be our standup.
+OK, so now take a moment and imagine being a first year…doing a new internship, and your first introduction to your new work experience is a zoom call with a bunch of fogies in it.

+# Meet the Staff Exercise:

 Brief interviews of the staff (10 - 15 minutes).
 The idea is to give our new interns (employees) an opportunity to meet everyone on the team.
 The interviews will be very short (3 - 5 questions).

 Please be prepared to answer some 'get to know you' questions.